DeepMostInnovations/deepmost/README.md

 - 🟠 **Low** (≥30%): Needs improvement - re-engage or discover deeper needs
 - 🔴 **Very Low** (<30%): Poor fit or major obstacles - consider re-qualifying

-### Comprehensive Metrics (Open-Source Backend with LLM)
+### Comprehensive Metrics (All Backends with LLM)

-When using the open-source backend with a GGUF LLM model, you get enhanced metrics:
+When using any backend with LLM support enabled, you get enhanced metrics:

 ```python
 {